 If Ready Mode is enabled by remote If Ready Mode is enabled by handbrake 1.
-Ensure that all the doors, hood and trunk are closed.
-Make sure that the gear selector is in the neutral position.
-2. With the engine already running, apply the parking brake once and release the brake pedal.
+Ensure that all the doors, hood and trunk are neutral position. closed.
+Make sure that the gear selector is in the 2.
+With the engine already running, apply the parking brake once and release the brake pedal.
 Make sure to release the brake pedal.
-3. · · · 4.
-Remove the key: the engine will continue running.
+With the engine already running, apply the parking brake twice and release the brake pedal.
+Make sure to release the brake pedal.
+The parking lights will flash 3 times quickly and remain lit.
+Skip to step 4.
+3. Within 20 sec. of engaging the parking brake, press and hold LOCK, UNLOCK or START/STOP on the transmitter.
+The parking lights will flash 3 times quickly and remain lit. - 4.
+Remove the key: the engine will continue run ning.
 5. Exit the vehicle and close all doors, hood and trunk.
 6. 6.
 Press for approx. 1 second either: a.
 LOCK to lock the doors and shut down the engine; b.
 UNLOCK to unlock the doors and shut down the engine; c.
-START to shut down the engine without affecting the doors.
+START/STOP to shut down the engine without affecting the doors.